 A pillow or padding can be placed on the spine or under the shoulders.
 You can also use blocks and pillows to create sloping support.

 People often wonder how many calories they burn during their workouts.
 Most workouts tend to burn about 100 calories for every 10 minutes you work at a higher intensity.
 The bottom line?
 The harder you work, the more calories you burn.
 The butterfly yoga pose is for stretching, not exercise, so it doesn’t burn many calories.
 But because it helps improve your performance, you’ll be more efficient in your movement and better able to burn calories in your other endeavors.
+The butterfly pose benefits for females include improved flexibility in the hips, relief from menstrual cramps, and enhanced pelvic health.
+It also promotes relaxation and reduces stress.

 Sign up for our courses like 100 Hour Yoga Teacher Training In Rishikesh, 200 Hour Yoga Teacher Training In Rishikesh, 300 Hour Yoga Teacher Training In Rishikesh, and 500 Hour Yoga Teacher Training Rishikesh.
 These programs are designed to help you master your practice and share the transformative power of yoga with others.